Orion Breweries: History

 Founded in 1957 in Nago, Okinawa, during the US occupation of Okinawa, Orion began making beer in 1959.
 Orion struggled to compete with the other major Japanese breweries, but after changing from a German-style beer to an American-style beer, it gained the top share in the Okinawan market.
 Up until 2002, it had a market that was limited mostly to Okinawa.
 Since 2002, Orion partnered with Asahi Breweries to manufacture Asahi beers in Okinawa, in return for Asahi's assistance in selling Orion beer outside of Okinawa.
 Asahi owns 10% of Orion Breweries.

 In January 2019, Nomura Holdings and The Carlyle Group entered talks to acquire Orion Breweries and help the beer brand expand in the US and Asia.
 On May 14, 2019, Orion entered the chūhai market with the release of the WATTA chūhai brand, using traditional Okinawan flavors.
 In July 2019, Keiju Hayase was appointed president and CEO of Orion Breweries.

 In 2020, Orion Breweries stopped the production and distribution of its 9% ABV beer, Watta Strong, in a move to fight alcoholism, the first major brewery in Japan to make a move in this direction.

 Keiju Hayase stepped down as president and CEO of Orion Breweries in June 2021 for personal reasons.
 Hajime Murano was appointed in his place in December 2021.

+Orion Breweries became a public company in September 2025 through an initial public offering on the Tokyo Stock Exchange.